Last Updated on

 - The spelling is American

 - When working in money it is in US Dollars not UK £

 - The measurements are imperial and not metric

 - It follows the US standard of education and not the UK national curriculum.

 However, even with these negatives in the American version, I absolutely recommend IXL learning to any student.
-For me these small negatives were not enough to put us off.
-As there is Spanish, science and social science lessons as well.
+For me, these small negatives were not enough to put us off.
+As there are Spanish, science and social science lessons as well.

 If the negatives would put you off though please do opt for the English version.
 It is just as good as the American version, but at this time it does not have science, Spanish or social science.